PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 - custom (manual) assignment
 - self-enrol
 - reuse groups
-- import assignments
+- import groups and assignments

 For each method, start by opening the Group Set: under **Details & Actions**, click **Course Groups** and select a group set.
 If you don't have a group set yet, follow the steps above.
 </br>
 ![Selecting the Presentation groups set on the Course groups page](images/groups-select-group-set.png)

 Then follow one of the methods below.

-!!!
-Tip

-	To unassign students from all groups and start over, open the Group Set and click **Unassign all** in the upper right corner of the screen.

 ### Custom (manual) assignment